CD4 count: What does it mean?

 Measuring the CD4 count using a blood test is an important part of treatment for HIV.
 CD4 cells are part of the body's infection fighting system.
 A CD4 count close to or below 350 usually means HIV treatment is needed.

-A different assessment of the need for treatment may be made if the person with HIV also has other medical conditions, including hepatitis B or C, and TB.
+A different assessment of the need for treatment may be made if the person with HIV also has other medical conditions, including hepatitis B or C, or TB.

 How HIV affects CD4 cells